 The NBA franchise reappeared in Minnesota in 1989, when the Minnesota Timberwolves team was founded in Minneapolis, the largest city in the state.

-The club of the National Basketball Association of Minnesota Timberwolves has developed and presented its new logo.
-Throughout the year, designers had been working on the updated emblem.
+Throughout the year, designers had been working on the new emblem.
 As a result, the creators of the logo preferred the variant with the evolution of the previous logos.
 But at the same time, designers added the elements that symbolize the state of Minnesota to the updated emblem.

 In particular, the current Minnesota Timberwolves logo contains the Polar Star, marked on the state flag.
 The Wolf on the new emblem is looking ahead.
 “Of course, the team respects its past, but the new logo symbolizes the movement forward, and the desire to occupy new territory,” the official site of Minnesota writes.